Magnesium torch

 A magnesium torch is a bright light source made from magnesium, which can burn underwater and in all weather conditions.
 They are used for emergency illumination for railroad applications.
-They were also popular in the 1950s as a light source for scuba diving, and were featured occasionally in the Sea Hunt television show.
+They were also used in the 1950s up to the early 1970s as a light source for scuba diving, and were featured occasionally in television shows.
 A relay of magnesium torches was used to transfer the Olympic flame from Greece to the site of the Olympic games several times since the first occasion at the 1936 Berlin Games.

 Function

 Magnesium is highly flammable, burning at a temperature of approximately 3100 °C, and the autoignition temperature of magnesium ribbon is approximately 473 °C. It produces intense, bright, white light when it burns.
 Once ignited, magnesium fires are difficult to extinguish, because combustion continues in nitrogen (forming magnesium nitride), carbon dioxide (forming magnesium oxide and carbon), and water (forming magnesium oxide and hydrogen).

 Structure

 Details may vary depending on the application.
-For railway emergency lighting and signalling purposes, the torch may comprise a rolled cardboard structural tube with plastic end covers, one of which may be the ignition device.
+For railway emergency lighting and signalling purposes, the torch may consist of a rolled cardboard structural tube with plastic end covers, one of which may be the ignition device.
 The fuel is inside and exposed by removing the top end cap.
 This type of construction may be unsuitable for underwater use.